HerdingAI/product-job-board/README.md

 4. **Open your browser**
    Navigate to [http://localhost:3000](http://localhost:3000)

-The application will run in **demo mode** with sample data if Supabase is not configured.
+The application requires a Supabase project configured via environment variables.

 ### Full Setup with Supabase